Shibboleth, InCommon, and Attributes

 In addition to the controlled vocabulary choices, the schools or department(s) the person is affiliated with is added to the eduPersonScopedAffiliation attribute.
 The standard abbreviation concatenated with @pitt.edu for each school or department.
 The standard department abbreviation is determined from DED table T18205 for Schools and T18321 for Departments.

 - eduPersonTargetedID: This is a unique string assigned by the Shibboleth service per user per service.
 It is made up of numbers, letters, and other characters and contains no personally identifiable information.
 It is used as an identifier when anonymous access is desired.
-For example, it can be used for things like access to library resources where the SP needs to know that the person is entitled to access but wants it to be impossible to tell which library resources a particular person accessed.
+You might use this when an SP needs to know that the person is allowed but doesn't want which library resources a particular person accessed to be tracked.
 It is calculated by hashing the username and a salt value to produce a hash.

 Requesting that University of Pittsburgh Withhold Specific Attributes

-To request that an attribute be withheld from an SP, contact the Technology Help Desk.
+To request that an attribute be withheld from an SP, contact the 24/7 IT Help Desk.

 Requesting University of Pittsburgh Release of Additional Attributes

 IMPORTANT!
 Please submit your request as soon as you know you will need the release of additional attributes beyond the ones that are pre-approved for release.
-That will give CSSD time to do the work needed to review and implement your request.
+That will give Pitt IT time to do the work needed to review and implement your request.

 In general, an attribute will not be released unless there is a business reason for its release.
 If you request the release of an attribute, please be sure that there is a real need for its release.